hugoShaka/ansible-mailserver/README.md

 * `cd ansible-mailserver`
 * *If you want to use a virtual environment make sure it is activated here*

-You can use vagrant :
+You can use vagrant:

-* `vagrant up` will create 3 VMs : the mailservers (north and south) and the tester
+* `vagrant up` will create 3 VMs: the mailservers (north and south) and the tester

-Or you can use molecule dans docker :
+Or you can use molecule in docker:

 * molecule converge